December Newsletter | Playtime Is Serious Business!

 Pivotal Response Training (PRT) is a valuable teaching tool, especially because it is play-based and responds to the child’s initiation.
 PRT is extremely flexible: It teaches language and play skills including turn-taking (Check out our free home support here!), sharing, initiating play actions, following one-step directions in play, and playing with both adults and peers.
 PRT is also a naturalistic intervention, meaning that it can take place in a variety of settings including choice time at school and at home.

-Suggested Toys for Children with Autism
+Suggested Toys for Autistic Children

 Whether at school or home, it’s always a good idea to have toys on hand that are appropriately leveled so that students can get the most from their playtime.
 Try some of our favorites!